 Classic Itineraries – Visit Vietnam

-Vietnam adventure holidays offers a wide range of experiences to international travelers.
-There are several tranquil beaches such as Mui Ne Beach, mountains and popular party places such as Nha Trang and many more.
+Vietnam adventure holidays offer a wide range of experiences to international travelers.
+There are several tranquil beaches such as Mui Ne Beach, mountains and popular party places such as Nha Trang and much more.
 You will find wonderful rock formations and grottoes of Halong Bay at Halong Vietnam to explore as well.
-Alternatively for adventure lovers, Halong Bay Vietnam also offers several trekking places in the northern mountains.
+Alternatively, for adventure lovers, Halong Bay Vietnam also offers several trekking places in the northern mountains.
 Sapa further north is also recommended for hiking and trekking opportunities.